 He qualified as a Solicitor in 1991 and worked for a number of firms as a locum and then full time before joining Hart Brown in 2000.
 His experience as a locum he says gave him a good insight into the kind of firm that he wanted to settle down in.
 “It is amazing how different firms are in terms of the service they offer their clients” says Peter.

-Peter receives excellent feedback from his clients: "I found all my dealing with Peter Howe very useful, he is very down to earth and explained and answered all my queries very clearly, which took away a lot of the stress.
+Peter receives excellent feedback from his clients: "I found all my dealings with Peter Howe very useful, he is very down to earth and explained and answered all my queries very clearly, which took away a lot of the stress.
 Thank you."

 In 2008 he published a book on “Methods of Securing Development Land Overage”.
+He also holds an LLM Masters Degree in Advanced Commercial Property Law with distinction.

 Sarah is a Partner at Hart Brown and the Head of Leasehold Enfranchisement.
 Enfranchisement is a niche area of property law that entitles flat owners to take over control and ownership of their building.